ashdejesus/clinic-system/README.md

-# Clinic Management System Application build with Laravel and React
+# Clinic Management System build with Laravel and React

 ## Installation
 Make sure you have environment setup properly.
 You will need PHP8.1, composer and Node.js.